 We recommend putting the kitten in a single room in the house, which makes it easier for everyone involved.
 Always be sure to provide fresh water every day.

 Especially for kittens who are rescued alone, spending time with them really helps them to fight through any illnesses they have.
 Once they know you are there for them, fighting their corner, they start to fight for themselves.
 Try to spend time each day giving cuddles or playing with the kitten if they feel up to it (we know you won't be able to resist anyway!).

 Step 6: Deciding what to do with the kitten long-term

 - Take many good photos of the kitten looking at the camera.
 You will want to use these when advertising the kitten for adoption.
 The better the photo of the kitten, the better chances you have in finding it a home quickly.
-See examples below:
+Here's some examples:

-- Post the photos to well known adoption Facebook groups in Chiang Mai (listed below).
-Make sure to include the sex, age, and personality information about each kitten.
+- Post the photos to well known adoption Facebook groups in Chiang Mai.
+Make sure to include the gender, age, and personality information about each kitten.

 - Make sure to vet potential adopters.
 It is important to find an adopter that is willing to take full responsibility for the kittens care which includes vaccinating and sterilizing.
 Some questions you may want to ask include:

 How old are they?
 Do they live in a house or a condo?
 Does their home allow for pets?
 Do they have any other pets?
 If so, are their current pets neutered and vaccinated?
 Will they vaccinate the kitten?
 Will they neuter the kitten?
 Will they raise the kitten indoor or outdoor?
 How long will they live in Chiang Mai and what do they intend to do with the kitten once they leave?